nicosalm/salm.dev/src/writing/winning-pokemon-showdown/index.md

   Matchup win probability matrix
 </p>

-Using this matrix, we could then solve for Nash equilibria in the team selection phase.
-The [minimax theorem](https://en.wikipedia.org/wiki/Minimax_theorem) guarantees these equilibria exist and that our linear programming approach will find them.
+Using this matrix, we could then solve for the optimal team selection strategies.

 ### Analyzing Team Performance